 Major coastal resort and historical city, Sousse has two faces.
 Enjoy the enormous beaches of Sousse and Port El Kantaoui, go out to a restaurant or a nightclub.
 Or visit the exceptional medina, declared a UNESCO World Heritage Site, and other magnificent historical cities in the area.

 An immense beach of white sand stretches from the Sousse city centre as far as its neighbour Port El Kantaoui, a pretty coastal resort complex arranged around a golf course and a marina.

 Large hotels and holiday clubs compete for your attention, offering relaxation and varied activities for all ages.

 Are you a sporty type?
 Roam along the coast jet skiing or windsurfing, work on your technique on the tennis pitch or the El Kantaoui Golf Course.
 More about golf courses in Tunisia.

-Prefer to feast your eyes on the blue of the open sea?
+Looking to feast your eyes on the blue of the open sea?
 Climb aboard a pleasure cruise boat or take some scuba diving lessons.
 More about sports and diving in Tunisia.

 Don’t miss visiting the exceptional historical sites gathered in this former military port from the early Middle Ages.

 Walk along the imposing crenelated ramparts.
 Explore the narrow streets, visit a historic house, haggle for a few souvenirs in the souks.